EU Leaders Wrestle With Orban Over Ukraine Support - UrduPoint

 European Council chief Charles Michel, whose job it is to corral the leaders towards an agreement, insisted work was going on "day and night" to try to thrash out a deal.

-"The most important thing for us as Europe is to support effectively Ukraine, I can't accept any kind of this, you know, mood of apathy or fatigue," said newly elected Polish Prime Minister Donald Tusk.
+"The most important thing for us as Europe is to support effectively Ukraine," said newly elected Polish Prime Minister Donald Tusk.

+"I can't accept any kind of this, you know, mood of apathy or fatigue.

 "We are talking not just about Ukraine and the war and the Russian aggression, we are talking about our future," said Tusk, himself a former EU Council chief and summit host.